-At Darwin Orthodontic Centre, we truly believe no question is too small or strange.
+At Darwin Orthodontics, we truly believe no question is too small or strange.
 Below are some of the most common questions our patients ask us.
 We’re always happy to talk about orthodontic treatment so if you have a question, please don’t hesitate to get in touch.

-An orthodontist is a specialist dentist who is registered as specialist in the field orthodontics and restricts their practice only to orthodontics.
+An orthodontist is a specialist dentist who is registered as a specialist in the field of orthodontics and restricts their practice only to orthodontics.